andresmontoyab/React/react-redux/README.md

 Redux is going to help us to handle the state.

-So Redux is a tool that deal with the state of an application, usually React and Redux works together.
+So Redux is a tool that deal with the state of an application, usually React and Redux work together.
   - The state is unique and global in the entire application.
   - The state only get modified with actions.